lvoz2/JS-Clicker/README.md

-# JS-Clicker
+# I. Stellar & Co.
 A mine-orientated levelling clicker game.
+Please star for more!